thunandar/flex-living-dashboard/README.md

 - `npm run build` - Build for production
 - `npm run start` - Start production server
 - `npm run lint` - Run ESLint

+### Local Setup Instructions

+The application works out of the box with mock data.
+For Hostaway API integration:

+1. Add your API credentials to `.env.local`
+2. The API will automatically attempt to fetch real data
+3. If the API is unavailable or returns empty (sandbox), it falls back to mock data
+4. All features work identically with both data sources

 ## 📁 Project Structure